-10 lbs since his photo in which he was 45 lbs.
+Big Bailey is in a foster home, where he has lost 10 lbs since his photos, in which he was 45 lbs.
 Big Bailey is a 10 year old beagle boy.
 He had to be given up by his family because they were just above the legal limit for dogs.
-He loves going for walks and doing well on his 'green bean' diet.
+He loves going for walks and doing well on his "green bean" diet.
 He is a very sweet and easy going boy, and good with other dogs.
 He's also good with cats and kids and is leashtrained and housetrained.
 Besides his weight, he seems like a healthy boy.
 He had a blood panel done which came back all in normal ranges.

 He is in a foster home right now in the Pasadena area.
 If you would like to see him, please call or email the rescue to arrange a meeting.